UMWEDU/umw-finaid-sync/_pages/frequently-asked-questions.md

 <h2>When will I hear about merit scholarships?</h2>
 The Office of Admissions notifies students of merit scholarship awards with admission offers.
 UMW Foundation Scholarships are determined in June and added to student financial aid packages at that time.
 <h2>Are there any other scholarships available?</h2>
-For consideration of UMW Foundation Scholarships, submit the scholarship application (available through the UMW <a href="http://umw.scholarships.ngwebsolutions.com/">Online Scholarship Manager</a>) by June 1.
+For consideration of UMW Foundation Scholarships, submit the scholarship application (available through the UMW <a href="http://umw.scholarships.ngwebsolutions.com/">Online Scholarship Manager</a>) by May 1.
 The scholarships available through this application are both merit- and need-based.
 All need-based scholarships require financial need demonstrated through the FAFSA.
 If you have declared your major, you can also check your department’s website for information about departmental scholarships.
 <h2>How do I apply for a job on campus?</h2>
 Students may complete the <a href="http://www.umw.edu/financialaid/student-employment/applicants/apply/">work application</a> at any time; however, students who have filed a FAFSA and been proven to have demonstrated financial need are considered for jobs first.
 <h2>What are the costs for tuition, fees, room and board?</h2>